 |

-The moon orbits the earth and its gravitational attraction is responsible for the tides in the world’s oceans.
+The moon orbits the Earth and its gravitational attraction is responsible for the tides in the worlds oceans.
 Gigantic masses of water are pushed back and forth requiring a great deal of energy.
-The moon supplies this energy by moving away from the earth by 4 cm each year.
-The earth supplies energy by rotating slower by 0.0016 seconds per day after 100 years.
-Even if the earth and moon had originally touched one another, this process could therefore have continued for a maximum of 1.3 billion years.
-This is too short for the alleged 4.6 billion year old earth/moon system.
+The moon supplies this energy by moving away from the Earth by 3.8 cm each year.
+Even if the Earth and moon had originally touched one another, this process could therefore have continued for a maximum of 1.3 billion years.
+This is too short for the alleged 4.6 billion year old Earth/moon system.

-Over a century ago, the astronomer George Darwin, son of Charles Darwin, discovered that the moon is moving away from the earth in a slow spiral.
-The reason for this is the mutual tide effect of earth and moon.
-An earth day increases by 0.0016 seconds every century and the moon moves away from the earth at a rate of 4 cm per year.
+Over a century ago, the astronomer George Darwin, son of Charles Darwin, discovered that the moon was moving away from the Earth in a slow spiral.
+The reason for this is the mutual tide effect of Earth and moon.
+The moon moves away from the Earth at a rate of 3.8 cm per year.

 |